Mamoru Oshii: Influence

 The Wachowskis are known to have been impressed with Ghost in the Shell and went as far as to screen it to producer Joel Silver to show him what kind of film they wanted to make for The Matrix.
 Indeed, various scenes from Ghost in the Shell have been seemingly lifted and transposed in The Matrix.
 Ghost in the Shell was also the chief inspiration for the video game Oni.

 His 1984 anime film Urusei Yatsura 2: Beautiful Dreamer, which experimented with concepts such as a time loop, dreams, and reality manipulation, has drawn comparisons to later films including Groundhog Day (1993) and Dark City (1998), and is believed to have influenced these films.

 Kenji Kamiyama, the director of the Ghost in the Shell: Stand Alone Complex television series, considers Oshii his mentor, and states that he "totally tried to copy" Oshii's style when creating the Stand Alone Complex series.

 Many have also noted the similarities in the Helghast design from the Killzone series of video games to the Kerberos Panzer Protect Gear, first seen in the 1987 film The Red Spectacles.
 Asked of these observations, Guerrilla Games, video game developer for the Killzone series, did not address the similarities.
 The developers contend the Helghast design was inspired by the gas masks of World War I, though this does not account for the similarity in the glowing red/orange eyes between the two designs.

 James Cameron is another filmmaker who has voiced his admiration for Oshii, stating at one point that Avalon was "the most artistic, beautiful and stylish sci-fi film."
 He also praised Ghost in the Shell, stating it was "the first truly adult animation film to reach a level of literary and visual excellence."

+Personal life

+As of 2009, Oshii lived in Atami, Shizuoka Prefecture, Japan with his dog, a mutt named Daniel.
+When commenting on religion he said "I'm not a Christian, but I've been reading the Bible since my student days".